Interstate Business Route 40

-The second longest of the business routes in Arizona at 9.51 miles, the Flagstaff loop runs east from Exit 191 along Historic U.S. 66 and old U.S. 89 to Arizona 89A (Milton Road).
+The second longest of the business routes in Arizona at 9.51 miles, the Flagstaff loop runs east from Exit 191 along Historic U.S. 66 and old U.S. 89 to SR 89A (Milton Road).
 Milton Road leads the loop north to Old Santa Fe Avenue east and Downtown.

 Business Spur I-40 was 1.44 miles in length per the ADOT 1998 State Highway System Log.
 It previously ended at the Coconino County line.